Home > Home Organization > Home Organization Tips > How to Declutter Common Problem Areas Around the House

 How to Declutter the Playroom

 Kids rooms are always tricky to declutter and organize because there are often lots of small items that don’t have designated storage places.
-With intentional organization and a frequent decluttering process, you can keep kids bedrooms and playrooms free of clutter so that you’re not having to spend hours cleaning.
+With intentional organization and a frequent decluttering process, you can keep kids bedrooms and playrooms clutter-free so you’re not having to spend hours cleaning.

 • Regularly go through toys to get rid of any duplicate toys or throw away broken toys.
 Donate any toys in good shape that your kids no longer play with or have outgrown.

 • Set a limit for how many toys kids can have in their play area.
-You can also use a one-in, one-out rule with toys to avoid clutter and get kids into a habit of keeping their space tidy.
+Try using declutter methods like the One In, One Out Rule with toys to avoid clutter and get kids into a habit of keeping their space tidy.

-• Consider rotating toys.
-Rotating toys means you won’t have all of your kids toys in the playroom at once, reducing the potential for clutter.
+• Consider a toy rotation.
+This means you won’t have all toys in the playroom at once, reducing the potential for clutter.
 Keep toys not currently out in labeled plastic storage tubs.

 • Create a “home” for everything to make cleanup time easier for little ones.
 Use baskets or bins in cubby shelves to store toys where kids can reach them easily.